Sapphirine/ISP-Dataset/README.md

 # ISP-Dataset
 201712-22

-The Scripts above were tuned based on different scenarios
+The Scripts above were tuned based for different scenarios